grafana/mimir/docs/sources/mimir/manage/tools/query-tee.md

 - If the backend endpoint URL is configured only with a username, then query-tee keeps the configured username and injects the password received in the incoming request.
 - If the backend endpoint URL is configured without a username and password, then query-tee forwards the authentication credentials found in the incoming request.

+### Backend selection

+The query-tee supports always sending requests to all backends, or sending only a proportion of requests to all backends, with the remainder sent only to the preferred backend.
+This is configured with `-proxy.secondary-backends-request-proportion`.

+For example, if `-proxy.secondary-backends-request-proportion` is 1.0, then all requests are sent to all backends.
+Or if `-proxy.secondary-backends-request-proportion` is 0.2, then 20% of requests are sent to all backends, and the remaining 80% are sent to the preferred backend only.

 ### Backend response selection

 The query-tee enables you to configure a preferred backend that selects the response to send back to the client.